pszponder/morning-5/documentation/system-requirement-document.md

   - Display an inspiring quote in the middle of the screen
     - Add a border around the quote to differentiate it from the rest of the background
 - News Page
-  - Display a sidebar which contains a search bar on top to search for keywords or location to narrow the news results
+  - Contains a search bar on top to search for keywords or location to narrow the news results
   - Display a menu which allows the user to specify a sub-topic for the news as an additional filter (top stories, world news, technology, business)
-  - To the side of the sidebar, display the search results in the form of a card for each news article
+  - Display the search results in the form of a card for each news article
     - Each card will show:
       - The title of the news article
       - The author of the news article